 16-credit Technical Diploma

 Dental assistants perform a variety of patient care, office and laboratory responsibilities.
-They provide chair side assistance as dentists examine and treat patients.
-They make patients as comfortable as possible in the dental chair, prepare them for treatment and obtain their dental records.
-In the Dental Assistant program, learn to use and care for dental equipment, expose and process radiographs, assist with dental emergencies, record medical and dental information, maintain a supply inventory, and perform related dental office and laboratory procedures under the direction and supervision of a dentist.
+In this program, learn to use dental equipment, expose and process radiographs, assist with dental emergencies, record medical and dental information, maintain a supply inventory, and perform related dental office and laboratory procedures under the direction and supervision of a dentist.

 - Involvement with the Dental Assisting Club helps promote the dental-assisting profession in matters of education, legislation, credentialing and professional activities that enhance the delivery of quality dental health care.